HarshT10/Business-Landing-Page/Readme.md

 # **Project 12 - Business Landing Page**

 - This project is a landing page for businesses.
+It is Fully Responsive.

 [Netlify](https://business-landing-page-harshcodes.netlify.app/)